Matt2371/yelper-helper/README.md

     - The complete BERT finetuning loop can be accessed using the 'bert_training_loop' function.
 You will need to provide the following arguments: custom PyTorch BERT model, criterion (e.g., cross-entropy loss), PyTorch optimizer, desired patience value for the early stopper, PyTorch dataloader objects for both training and validation, the max number of epochs to run, and a boolean flag to enable early stopping.
 The function returns avg training and validation losses for each epoch in two separate lists.

 3. The *model_zoo* contains class definitions for PyTorch models used in the project.
+    - LSTMmodel: a one bi-directional LSTM layer with defined dropout probability
+        - Takes input_size 300 dim to correspond to word2vec embedding for each token.
+    - BERTClass: a pretrained 'bert-base-uncased' model layer + 1 dropout layer with 30% probability.

+## Tests
+Contains unittests of the experimental process throughout, with a focus on data processing and model shape in the forward pass.
+To run a unittest, run the command `py -m unittest tests.(name of test script)`

+## Notebook & Scripts
+The following notebooks have been retired due to limited computational resources but still shows how general steps on data processing and training the LSTM or finetuning BERT.
+The latest code has been transferred to their respective script counterparts, which are now submitted to the High-Performance Computing (HPC) cluster for training and fine-tuning.
+- *1_train_lstm.ipynb*
+- *3_finetune_bert.ipynb*